-- 8.1 Substitution takes place as specified in the Rules of Hockey5s from the players named in the Team Entry Form. - 8.2 Substitution takes place under the supervision of a Technical Official on duty. - 8.3 After leaving the field of play having been substituted, a player must immediately go to the team bench. - 8.4 Team Managers are responsible for the proper application of the substitution procedures.
+- 8.1 Substitution takes place as specified in the Rules of ParaHockey from the players named in the Match Report. - 8.2 Substitution takes place under the supervision of the Technical Officer on duty. - 8.3 After leaving the field of play having been substituted, a player must immediately go to the team bench. - 8.4 Team Managers are responsible for the proper application of the procedures.